sboomi/exploradome_tangram/README.md

 ## Approach taken

-Find the best accuracy for the model (CNN with Tensorflow) - see the Google Sheet
+Find the best accuracy with transfert learning model (CNN with Tensorflow) - see the Google Sheet

 ## In progress

 Tested so far:
 * MobileNet
-* InceptionV3
+* InceptionV3 + L2

 ## Results or improvement strategy